Academic Year 2022-23 Update

 Estimated time: 45 minutes – 1hr

-Tier 3 machines require additional safety measures and supervision.
-Group orientations are hosted in-person on a recurring weekly basis for the first 5 weeks of the semester ONLY.
+- Group orientations are hosted in-person on a recurring weekly basis for the first 5 weeks of the semester ONLY.
 Use the calendar link below to sign up for an orientation slot and arrive at the Specialty Sewing Lab (UC518) at least 5 minutes early. *If you are unable to attend, please cancel your slot on Libcal so that another student may sign up*

-- Sonobond (Wednesdays): Industrial machine using ultrasonic waves (sounds waves/vibrations) to bond/weld materials with thermoplastic content.
+- Sonobond : (5 students per session) Industrial machine using ultrasonic waves (sounds waves/vibrations) to bond/weld materials with thermoplastic content.

-- Leather Skiver (Fridays): Industrial machine that uses a rotating knife to skive/thin the edge of a piece of leather (reduces bulk at seams).
+- Leather Skiver : (5 students per session) Industrial machine that uses a rotating knife to skive/thin the edge of a piece of leather (reduces bulk at seams).